Trump’s travel ban contains tool that could change how US conducts foreign policy

 By BRIAN BENNETT | Tribune Washington Bureau | Published: March 7, 2017

-WASHINGTON — A little-noticed provision in President Donald Trump’s revised restrictions on entry into the country could remake how the U.S. conducts foreign policy, creating leverage for a president who promised to bring his hard-nosed deal-making mind-set to American diplomacy.
+WASHINGTON (Tribune News Service) — A little-noticed provision in President Donald Trump’s revised restrictions on entry into the country could remake how the U.S. conducts foreign policy, creating leverage for a president who promised to bring his hard-nosed deal-making mind-set to American diplomacy.

 In his new directive, Trump ordered a global review to determine whether citizens from additional countries should be blocked from coming to the U.S. as well.
 He asked the Departments of State and Homeland Security, along with intelligence agencies, to determine which countries come up short on cooperating with U.S. immigration officials who are vetting travelers who want to enter the country.